angular/angular/aio/content/guide/zone.md

 ## NgZone

 While Zone.js can monitor all the states of synchronous and asynchronous operations, Angular additionally provides a service called NgZone.
-This service creates a zone named `angular` to automatically trigger change detction when the following conditions are satisfied:
+This service creates a zone named `angular` to automatically trigger change detection when the following conditions are satisfied:

 1. When a sync or async function is executed.
 1. When there is no `microTask` scheduled.